Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 ||- Cleaner script from the previous clustering script, now with both GMM and Kmeans plots with 9 clusters and removes the rest.
 ||- Now did a spatial join with the health dataset, calculated the cluster majority and diversity (not shannon, needs to be done).
 Lastly visualized them neatly.
 ||- Updated version with shannon entropy, health outcome plots and a correlation table between the cluster majority and diversity and health outcome data.
 ||- Added kruskal-wallis tests for the nominal cluster majority variable due to it being nominal so not suited for correlations.
 To get some insights I wanted to see the distributions of the health outcomes for each of the cluster majority values.
+Also added contingency tables for further inspection.